Excision-Mail/Excision-Mail/README.md

 # AnsiMail
-Fullstack mailserver based on OpenSMTPD for OpenBSD based on ansible
+Fullstack mailserver based on OpenSMTPD for OpenBSD using ansible

 ## Functionality Goals